jamieallen59/CV/README.md

   - Pair programming and teamwork
   - Final project: [Challenge Me] - a Rails app to make fundraising more engaging and fun.
 Created in 10 days with [Nicola Aitken], [Toan Nguyen], [Chloe Donegan], [Nikesh Ashar] and [Joe Dowdell].

-  These are examples of code written just after completing Makers Academy, back in 2014.
+  These are examples of code written just after completing Makers Academy.

   | [Challenge Me] | [Boris bikes] | [Selector engine] |
   |:-------------- |:------------- |:------------ |